toptensoftware/codeonly/readme.md

 The `foreach` attributes supports the following sub-attributes:

 * `items` the set of items to be iterated over (or a callback to provide them)
-* `itemKey` a function to return a unique key for an item
+* `itemKey` a callback function to return a unique key for an item
-* `condition` a function that when returns false excludes the item
+* `condition` a callback function that indicates if an item should be included
 * `arraySensitive` set to true if the set of items should be updated when the component is updated (requires `itemKey`)
-* `indexSensitive` true if collection items should be updated when there position in the array (ie: context.index, see below) changes.
+* `indexSensitive` true if collection items should be updated when their position in the array changes (ie: set this to true if the template uses `context.index`, see below).
 * `itemSensitive` true if all collection items should be updated when the foreach block is updated.

 ```js